zijianhuang/nmce/README.md

 * Nmce-json-diff: A simple dialog service based on [jsondiffpatch](https://github.com/benjamine/jsondiffpatch).
 * nmce-pipes: Common simple Angular pipes used in business applications.
 * nmce-directives: Common simple Angular directives used in business applications.
-* demoapp: A demo application demostrating features of all above.
+* demoapp: A demo application demonstrating features of all above.

 ## Design Approaches

 * The UI design is optimized for desktop PC and tablet devices.
 * Components are based on [Angular Material Components](https://material.angular.io/components/categories).
-* Layout design is based on [Angular flex-layout](https://github.com/angular/flex-layout).
-* Minimum CSS crafting is used.
+=* Minimum CSS crafting is used.

 ## Development server